 2. Perlite or Vermiculite

-Vermiculite is light, but unlike perlite, it retains water and nutrients and release that when needed.
+Vermiculite is light, but unlike perlite, it retains water and nutrients and releases that when needed.
 It also helps in drainage.

-You can use sand if you don’t have perlite or vermiculite.
-Sand is always there as a part in soil.
+- Sand: You can use sand if you don’t have perlite or vermiculite.
+Sand is always there as a part of the soil.
 It is important for a stable soil structure and drainage.
 Sand does not contain any nutrients.

-Compost is used in a few of the seed starting mix recipes given below.
+Compost is used in a few seed starting mix recipes.
 If you’re using compost make sure it is fine.
 You can also use manure instead of it.

-These two basic seed starting mix recipes are easiest, most popular and perfect.
+These two basic seed starting mix recipes are the easiest, most popular, and perfect.

-1. The easiest seed starting mix recipe is to add 1/2 part of perlite, vermiculite or sand and 1/2 part of peat moss or coco peat.
+- The easiest seed starting mix recipe is to add 1/2 part of perlite, vermiculite, or sand and 1/2 part of peat moss or coco peat.

-2. Mix 1/3 part coco peat or peat moss, 1/3 part compost and 1/3 part of vermiculite or perlite or sand.
-In such a mix sow seeds that require more energy to grow.
+- Mix 1/3 part coco peat or peat moss, 1/3 part compost, and 1/3 part of vermiculite or perlite or sand.

 Recipe 1 (High Requirement)